 Where You Can Play It | Hello Casino |

 This timeless classic comes straight from Relax Gaming and ranks last on our list of recommended casino games, with a theoretical return of 97.30%.
-This relatively high return percentage results from the fact Roulette Nouveau utilises a wheel with one green zero pocket and 37 numbered pockets in total.
+This relatively high percentage results from the fact that Roulette Nouveau utilises a wheel with one green zero pocket and 37 numbered pockets in total.
 The table layout supports all traditional outside and inside wagers, which pay at standard roulette odds.

-The highest payout of 35 to 1 goes to players who are lucky enough to win straight up with bets on individual numbers.
+The highest payout of 35 to 1 goes to players lucky enough to win straight up with bets on individual numbers.
 You can calculate the house edge of all wagers in Roulette Nouveau by using the following formula:

 House Edge = Winning Numbers/Total Numbers x Bet + Losing Numbers/Total Numbers x (-Bet)